linpengcheng/PurefunctionPipelineDataflow/README.md

 demonstrated other components, which shows that this theory is a practical, complete and systematic theoretical system.

-### Clojure officially advocates pipeline programming
+### Clojure officially advocates pipeline programming in 2021

-In State of Clojure 2021 Results, it recommends pure functional pipeline programming.
+In State of Clojure 2021 Results, it advocates pure functional pipeline programming.

 > First, Clojure programmers value a functional style of
 > programming facilitating a separation of data and process.